20 Different Types of Sofas You Should Know Before You Go Shopping — Our Expert Guide

 (Image credit: Image credit: John Daniel Powers.
 Project: Jett Projects)

-The best sofa for you from among our list of 20 different types might have the lines that give it traditional elegance, the design details that make it sleek enough for a small space without sacrificing style, or put flexibility first.
+The best sofa for your space from our list of 20 different types might have the lines that give it traditional elegance, the design details that make it sleek enough for a small space without sacrificing style, or put flexibility first.

 It's the crucial little details that can make all the difference.
 And we’ve asked interiors professionals, too, to provide their expertise on the types of sofa to make selecting your perfect seating as simple as possible.
 Here's what you need to know.